How Immigrants Can Open a Bank Account in the United States (Step-by-Step)

 Ask for the reason.
 Banks should be able to tell you why your application was declined.
 Understanding the reason helps you address it.

 Check your ChexSystems report.
-If the decline is related to your banking history, request your free report and review it for errors.
+If the decline is related to past banking history, request your free report and review it for errors.

 Try a different bank.
 Different banks have different policies.
-If one bank declines you, another may approve you.
-Community banks, credit unions, and banks with explicit immigrant-friendly programs may be more flexible.
+Community banks, credit unions, and banks with immigrant-friendly programs may be more flexible.

-Consider a second-chance bank account.
-Some banks offer what are called second-chance accounts for people who have had banking problems in the past.
-These accounts may have more restrictions but allow you to begin rebuilding a banking history.
+Consider a second-chance account.
+Some banks offer accounts specifically for people who have had banking problems in the past.
+These accounts may have some restrictions but allow you to start building a banking history.

 Now you know what documents you need, how to navigate the SSN and ITIN question, what to look for in a bank, and how the process works from beginning to end.
 You also know what to do if your first application is not approved.

-In our next guide, we will help you evaluate the specific types of bank accounts available to immigrants and identify which ones offer the best terms, the lowest fees, and the most supportive policies for people in your situation.
+In our next guide, we look at the specific types of bank accounts available to us as immigrants — which ones offer the best terms, the lowest fees, and the most supportive policies for people in our situation.

 The right bank account is not just a place to keep money.
 It is a tool.
 And like any tool, the right one makes everything easier.